Caltech Now Requires AP Exam Scores for College Admissions

 Even when not required, taking AP or IB exams, especially in math and science subjects, is a valuable way to demonstrate preparedness for Caltech’s rigorous STEM curriculum.
 Strong performance can give your application an academic edge and show that you’ve mastered key prerequisites.

 If you’re wondering how to get into Caltech under this new AP and IB exam score requirement, the answer now includes a closer look at your AP or IB test performance.
-Besides that, ensure that your general application is filled out, letters of recommendation are created, school reports and transcripts are on hand, and standardized testing (SAT or ACT) is completed.
+This is on top of letters of recommendation, a strong high school transcript, and standardized test scores (SAT or ACT).
 See Caltech’s website for more information on admission requirements.

 With an acceptance rate that hovers around 3-4%, this change in Caltech acceptance requirements may make admission even more selective.